• Skip to primary navigation

 • Butter – unsalted and softened.

-• Cardamom – use cardamom seeds and ground them before combining with regular white sugar for coating these Swedish almond cakes.
+• Cardamom – use cardamom seeds and ground them before combining with regular white sugar for coating these Swedish almond paste cakes.

 Freshly baked Swedish almond cakes, on a cooling rack.